synolia/SyliusSchedulerCommandPlugin/README.md

   * Name
   * Selected Command from the list of Symfony commands
   * Based on Cron schedule expression see [Cron formats](https://abunchofutils.com/u/computing/cron-format-helper/)
-  * Output Log file (optional)
+  * Output Log file prefix (optional)
   * Priority (highest is priority)
-* Run the Command immediately
+* Run the Command immediately (at the next passage of the command `synolia:scheduler-run`)
+* Run a Command juste one time (from history page clic on `Launch a command` button)
-* Download, show file size, empty log files directly from the admin panel
+* Download or live view of log files directly from the admin panel
 * Define commands with a Factory (from a Doctrine migration, for example)

 ## Requirements